beaton/directory/README.md

 This is a simple Java web application, built with Spring Boot.

-Why would I use Spring boot over an AWS Lambda?
+Why would I use Spring boot deployed into an EC2 instance over an AWS Lambda?
 Well ...
 I don't get to code much anymore and I wanted a reference implementation of both Spring boot AND an Alexa skill so this is about killing two birds with one stone.

 ## Minimum configuration